 Open an interactive chat with Bash

-Why is starting the impacted container to capture logs not ideal?
+Why is running a container to capture logs not effective for detecting malicious code in this case?